Mohamed Elneny excited after extending Arsenal stay

 "And to put arsenal in it's deserved spot In Europe and the whole world.”

-Officially we will be together for a longer time, in order to reach what we started, and to put arsenal in it's deserved spot In Europe and the whole world#WeAreArsenal ♥️♥️#WeAreGunners ]]>💪🏼💪🏼
+Officially we will be together for a longer time, in order to reach what we started, and to put arsenal in it's deserved spot In Europe and the whole world#WeAreArsenal ♥️♥️#WeAreGunners pic.twitter.com/1Sg8JzVhmt